 Takeda is said having instructed about 30 000 students.
 During the 20th century daitoryu inevitably divided into several branches, and some of them differ significantly from others.

-The text below is mainly concerned with Takuma Hisa's branch and more precisely Yutaka Amatsu's perspective.
+The text below is mainly concerned with Takuma Hisa and Yutaka Amatsu lineage.

-Takuma Hisa (1895-1980) was an important figure for both aikido and daitoryu.
-He studied intensively with both Ueshiba and Takeda, received daitoryu menkyo kaiden from Takeda (1939), and 8th dan in aikido from Ueshiba (1956).
-In 1959 he established the Kansai Aikido Club which taught the combined techniques of Ueshiba and Takeda.
-The Takumakai, an organization of daitoryu dojos which developed around him, was created in August 1975. (> read more)
+In 1959 Hisa established the Kansai Aikido Club, which taught the combined techniques of Ueshiba and Takeda until its closing in 1968.
+The Takumakai, an organization of daitoryu dojos which developed around Hisa, was created in August 1975.

 Documentary on Daitoryu (1978) produced by the Kobudo Kyokai and the Japanese Ministry of Education.

-"Budo" (1935) film produced by Asahi Newspaper and directed by Takuma Hisa.
+Ueshiba's demonstration in the film "Budo" (1935), produced by Asahi Newspaper and directed by Takuma Hisa.

 Morihei Ueshiba in front of a placard reading "Daito-ryu Aiki-jujutsu" in the year of receiving Kyoju Dairi (1922).